-The Publications Unit is within the Migration Policy Research Division and part of the Department of International Cooperation and Partnerships.
+The Publications Unit is within the Migration Research and Publications Division (MRPD) and part of the Department of Policy and Research (DPR).
 The Unit provides overall support concerning publications-related issues for Headquarters departments and Offices worldwide.

-IOM produces a large number of publications, including: the World Migration Report, National Migration Profiles, the Migration Research Series; as well as other studies and reports, journals, manuals, information sheets, flyers and thematic catalogues.
+IOM produces a large number of publications, including: the World Migration Report, National Migration Profiles, the Migration Research Series, the Migration Governance Indicators; as well as other studies and reports, journals, manuals, information sheets, flyers and thematic catalogues.

-The IOM online bookstore, facilitates access to IOM publications, allowing users to download.
-It provides free download of nearly 2,000 publications.
+The IOM Publications Platform, facilitates access to IOM publications, allowing users to download.
+It provides free download of over 3,170 publications.

 A number of titles are published regularly including:

-- The World Migration Report 2020 – Since 2000, IOM has been producing world migration reports.
-The World Migration Report 2020, the tenth in the world migration report series, has been produced to contribute to increased understanding of migration throughout the world.
+- The World Migration Report 2022 – Since 2000, IOM has been producing world migration reports.
+The World Migration Report 2022, the eleventh in the world migration report series, has been produced to contribute to increased understanding of migration throughout the world.
 This new edition presents key data and information on migration as well as thematic chapters on highly topical migration issues, and is structured to focus on two key contributions for readers: Part I: key information on migration and migrants (including migration-related statistics); and Part II: balanced, evidence-based analysis of complex and emerging migration issues.

 This flagship World Migration Report has been produced in line with IOM’s Environment Policy and is available online only.
 Printed hard copies have not been made in order to reduce paper, printing and transportation impacts.

 - The Migration Research Series focuses on policy-oriented and empirical research and analysis with the aim to contribute to a better understanding of the multidimensional aspects of migration and inform migration policies at the national, regional and international levels.
-By end of 2019, 59 titles had been published in this series, some of which have also been published in French and Spanish.
+By the end of November 2023, 79 titles have been published in this series, some of which have also been published in French and Spanish.
 All issues are freely available online on the IOM Online bookstore, to ensure a wide reach and impact among policymakers as well as practitioners, scholars, researchers and students interested in issues related to migration.